pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_storage-and-playback.md

 12        */
 13    }
 14}];

 ```

 ## Delete messages from history (builder pattern)

-##### Requires Message Persistence

-Enable in Admin Portal.
-Also enable Delete-From-History and initialize the SDK with a secret key.
+Requires Message Persistence.
+Enable Delete-From-History in Admin Portal and initialize SDK with a secret key.

 ### Method(s)